Sharath377/IoT-Gateway-Development/Convert Pi to AP/AccessPoint.md

 sudo reboot
 ```

-### Now your Pi will be working as a AccessPoint/wireless router to which devices can connect to
+### Now your Pi will be working as AccessPoint/Wireless Router to which devices can connect to and access Internet.